 3.09 When message register counts of each dialed test digit are desired, this option provides the necessary ground closure leads.
 These leads are labeled MDO, MD2 through MD5, M8, and M9, and correspond to the test digits D0, D2 through D5, D8, and D9 respectively.
-During the coin-present test, the ground is closed through to a second legal number gating tree made up of the dial pulse receiver relays P1 through P5, and the ground appears on the corresponding MD lead.
+During the coin present test, the ground is closed through to a second legal number gating tree made up of the dial pulse receiver relays P1 through P5, and the ground appears on the corresponding MD lead. dialed test digit are desired, this lead.